Rupesh3019/DS603/README.md

 ## Types of Big Data

-1. **Structured Data:** This type of data is highly organized and follows a fixed format.
-Examples include relational databases and spreadsheets.
+1. **Structured data:**  This kind of information is very well-organized and has a set format.
+Relational databases and spreadsheets are two examples.

-2. **Unstructured Data:** Unstructured data lacks a specific format and can be text, images, videos, or audio.
-Social media posts and multimedia content are examples.
+2. **Unstructured data:**  Unstructured data, which might take the shape of text, photos, videos, or audio, lacks a set format.
+Multimedia content and social media posts are two examples.

-3. **Semi-Structured Data:** This data falls between structured and unstructured data.
-It has some structure but doesn't fit neatly into traditional databases.
-JSON and XML files are common examples.
+3.  **semi-structured data:**  This information is classified as both structured and unstructured.
+It is structured, yet it doesn't cleanly fit into conventional databases.
+Common examples include JSON and XML files.

 ## The 6 'V's of Big Data